 When people think about CIS, they usually relate to our long-standing agricultural program.
 Since 2016, we have been assisting our partner schools working towards self-sustainability, through need-based agricultural workshops and on-site advisory service.
-Although sack gardening program has earned CIS trusts and support from external parties, situations today are not the same as with 3 years ago.
+Although our sack gardening program has earned CIS trust and support from external parties, situations today are not the same as with 3 years ago.
 In order to keep us ahead of the game, CIS needs to challenge our conventional role.

 Stay tuned for our brand new agricultural program!
 For interested schools, get in touch!